This post contains gifted items. However all thoughts are my own.

 I’m not the best skater but it just feels so festive to shove on some funny boots and making a fool of yourself as you confidently fall over on some ice.
 Perfect winter activity.
 Since it’s a cold-weather thing it’s the perfect excuse to grab a nice hot chocolate afterwards.

 Have you heard of RAK?
 It’s been around for ages and I have found that not many people have even heard of this.
 RAK stands for random acts of kindness.
 This is such a lovely way of spreading some festive cheer at this time of year by doing something randomly kind for a friend, neighbour or stranger.
 This could even be buying a homeless person some food or a hot drink and gifting it to them.

-Yes I suppose that this should really come under Christmas crafts.
-But making snowflakes buy cutting up shapes out of folded white paper.
+Yes, I suppose that this should really come under Christmas crafts.
+But making snowflakes by cutting up shapes out of folded white paper.
 And making your own Christ chains is so fun and definitely a lovely decoration piece.
-Also snow flakes and paper chains have been a Christmas decoration for centuries.
+Also, snowflakes and paper chains have been a Christmas decoration for centuries.
 At one point families didn’t have flashy decorations or lights, so it’s nice to think some classic Christmas traditions are still being kept.

 Read a Christmas book

 If your a big book reader like me, then this is the perfect activity.
 Get in bed snuggle up and read a Christmas story, what a lovely way to get in the mood for Christmas.
 I always find that I get ideas for what I want to do at Christmas by reading stories